 Hepatitis C is an infection of the liver.
-Over time, it can cause serious liver damage if it is not treated.
+It can cause serious liver damage if it is not treated.

 |Copyright © Nucleus Medical Media, Inc.|

-Hepatitis C is caused by a virus (HCV).
+Hepatitis C is caused by a virus.
 The virus can be spread:

 - Through contact with the blood of an infected person